Announcing the Colab MCP Server: Connect Any AI Agent to Google Colab

 When you’re prototyping locally with AI agents like Gemini CLI, Claude Code, or your own agent, their potential is often bottlenecked by your local machine.
 Waiting for agents to scaffold projects or install dependencies slows you down, and letting an autonomous agent run code directly on your hardware may not be ideal.

 You need a fast, secure sandbox with powerful compute.
-By connecting any MCP‑compatible agent to Google Colab, we bridge your local workflow with Colab’s cloud environment.
+By connecting any MCP‑compatible agent to Google Colab, we are bridging your local workflow with Colab’s cloud environment.

 Colab Notebooks as a Tool